 Undo, Redo, insert text, insert Word content.

-add a "Linkit" link, a hyperlink, Unlink, and add an Anchor.
+Use "Linkit" to link to internal content, add a hyperlink, Unlink, and add an Anchor link.

 The Source button is a toggle that shows the html code versus the WYSIWYG display.